 Before becoming involved in electronics and prior to developing a passion for audio (and later video) recording, there was a strong focus on chemistry and all the magic of the experiments which allow one to experience how different substances react – or not.

 This video shows the home lab which helped in that process and provided an extra level of motivation to become quite good at it.

-The out-house building in which the lab was located still stands, and in fact has been integrated into the house as a utility room.
+The out-house building in which the lab was located still stands, and in fact has been integrated into the house as a utility room by recent owners of the house back in England.
 The summer house has long since been demolished.

 We have also improved some of the 1960’s images by finding and re-scanning the original negatives (themselves an amazing tribute to such quality and longevity).

 2013 version of the periodic table — compared to home-drawn 1961 version which shows position of elements 102 & 103 which were not “discovered” until 1966 (Nobelium) and 1961 (Lawrencium).
 These, together with all later element “discoveries” are known as the Transfermium Elements.

 Click images for larger versions.
 150 years of the periodic table — 2019 is the “International Year of the Periodic Table” [of the elements] IYPT2019.